Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 Eight model families dominate the market in 2026.
 Each targets different use cases and budgets.

-DeepSeek competes on price with V3.2 and R1. xAI fields Grok 3, 4, and 4.1.
+DeepSeek competes on price with V4-Flash and V4-Pro. xAI fields Grok 4.3 with native real-time X search.
 Perplexity pairs multiple models with live search.
-Meta open-sources Llama 4.
+Meta open-weights Llama 4.
 Microsoft bundles Copilot into productivity tools.

 8

 The pricing gap is enormous.
 According to official API documentation, the cheapest option (Gemini 2.5 Flash-Lite) costs $0.10 per million input tokens.
-The priciest (Claude Opus 4.6) costs $5.00.
-That is a 50x difference.
+The priciest mainstream chat model (Claude Fable 5) costs $10.00 — a 100x difference — and specialized high-compute variants like GPT-5.5 Pro go higher still.

 How Do AI Model Prices Compare in 2026?